 A disease where your joints swell and become stiff and painful.
 Some people think only old people get arthritis but it can affect young people too!

 A type of pain relief that usually comes in tablets.
-Aspirin can be dangerous for children under 16 years old, so you should only ever take it if your doctor says its OK.
+Aspirin can be dangerous for children under 16 years old, so you should only ever take it if your doctor prescribes it.